Indian Press Act 1910 was legislation promulgated in British India imposing strict censorship on all kinds of publications.

-The main instruments of control imposed by the Press Act were financial securities which were vulnerable to confiscation in the event of any breach of the exceptionally wide provisions of the legislation.
+The main instruments of control imposed by the Press Act were financial securities that were vulnerable to confiscation in the event of any breach of the exceptionally wide provisions of the legislation.

 Proprietors being obliged to deposit 500 to 5000 Rupees as the Magistrate saw fit.